Skip to content

 • It can potentially be a good way to supplement retirement funds, with regular income every month, or selling up and living from the proceeds if you’ve amassed enough.

-• If you have other savings and investment, buy-to-let can be a way of diversifying your assets to reduce risk – particularly as the property cycle doesn’t necessarily mirror the boom and bust of shares.
+• If you have other savings and investments, buy-to-let can be a way of diversifying your assets to reduce risk – particularly as the property cycle doesn’t necessarily mirror the boom and bust of shares.
 You’ll also have a tangible asset.

 • There is always demand for decent, affordable places to rent.